 You will maximise your work opportunities with Hireup by engaging in open, effective and timely communication with people seeking support, the Hireup community and the Hireup team.

-The Hireup principles set out above should guide how you work with Hireup and clarify our expectations for our home care and support workers.
+The Hireup principles set out above should guide how you work with Hireup and clarify our expectations for our support workers.
 It is also important to understand that there is a broader ecosystem in our sector of regulations, standards and procedures that we all need to comply with.
 We've set these out generally below.
 You must make sure you are aware of and understand how these regulations, standards and procedures apply to your work with Hireup.

 Standards, policy statements and procedures

 Hireup has a set of quality standards, policy statements and procedures to guide our community.
 As a support worker you must ensure that you understand your responsibilities under these documents and comply with them.